gdalba/talis_bot/README.md

 3. **Set up your environment:**

-    I recommend creating a conda environment for this.
+    I recommend creating a conda environment for this. currently using "talis"
+    ```sh
+    conda activate talis
+    ```

 ## Usage

 1. **Run the main application:**

+    You can now run command_five.py to find the most up-to-date version.
     ```sh
-    python script.py
+    python command_five.py
     ```

     This will open the bot application window.